cbuesch/IQWiGvsESMO/README.md

     - Figure2_with80PowerAnd40Censoring.tiff
     - Figure4_withHRvar08.tiff
     - Figure5_with80PowerAnd40Censoring.tiff
+- In addition, in folder "FiguresAndTable" further figures giving a greater understanding of the ESMO method are provided:
+    - AddFig_ESMO_Max_DueToSurvGain.tiff
+    - AddFig_StdErrKaplanMeier.tiff

 - Further interpretation of Figure 1 and Figure 2:
   In Figure 1 it can be seen that ESMO’s and IQWiG’s method are most highly correlated when the effect size is “moderate” (or ~0.80).
 Figure 2 then shows that for low designHR values, the lack of correlation between the two methods is due to ESMO’s method having a higher proportion of maximal scores (almost all being maximal).
 This is also illustrated by the table below, showing a cross table between ESMO’s dual rule and IQWiG’s method of Standard Scenario 1 for a designHRs of 0.36 with 90% power, censoring rate of 20%, and med<sub>C</sub> equal to 6 months (first column of Figure 2).
 It can clearly be seen that ESMO’s dual rule almost exclusively awards maximal scores for large treatment effects.
 IQWiG’s method on the other hand assigns studies to the whole range of categories.
 Hence, in this case the Spearman correlation between the methods are very small (0.0407).